xpeqex/xpeqex/README.md

 <b>BIO</b><br>

-👽	I'm a human first (?) then everything else.
+👽	I'm a human first (?) then everything else. <br>
-⚙️	Mechatronic Engineer owrking in Aguascalientes, Mexico.
+⚙️	Mechatronic Engineer owrking in Aguascalientes, Mexico.<br>
 🧑‍💻	I am passionate about technology but not an expert on it.<br>

 🌱 Learning all about Open Hardware and Software, programming on C.<br>